nichol7s/timelines-site/airarticles.md

 # Articles about transmission of viruses in the air

-[Send any additions to @jmcrookston or @paul or just make a github and slap them into this file]
+[Send any additions to @jonathanmc or @paul-hammant or just make a github account, fork this, and do a merge request back into this file]

 ## 1.1.1.1.
 1800